AlexLunaArceDev/UGFEE/README.md

 - Analytics Tracking
 - A/B/C Test Implementation

 It should take you approximately 2-4 hours to finish this exam.
-You may submit your completed exam to us however you see fit (i.e.: Email, project fork).
+You may submit your completed exam to us however you see fit (i.e.: Email, project fork), along with any notes you deem necessary to explain your design decisions.

 This project was created with Unity 6000.0.38f1.

 ## Instructions
-In `MainScene.unity`, a skeleton UI has been created for you, consisting of a Welcome screen and a "Lead Source" screen (how the user heard about us) which appears after the Welcome screen.
+In `MainScene.unity`, a skeleton UI has been created for you, consisting of a Welcome screen and a "Lead Source" screen (how the user heard about us) which follows the Welcome screen.

 Your tasks are as follows:
 - Create two new UI Screens